Clan MacTavish

-Clan MacTavish is an Ancient Highland Scottish clan.
+Clan MacTavish (Na MacTàmhais), is an Ancient Highland Scottish clan with Irish origins.
+The MacTavish lands were in Argyll in the Western Highlands.
+Their current Chief is Steven Edward Dugald MacTavish of Dunardry, the 27th Hereditary Chief from an unbroken line, who is a member of the Standing Council of Scottish Chiefs.

 History

 Origins

 Notwithstanding several and varied origin traditions, the MacTavishes may have come from Ireland to Scotland during the years of the Scoto-Irish settlement era.
 Very old Irish forms (O.F.
 Gaeilge) of MacTavish are given by Father Patrick Woulfe in his widely accepted work on Irish Surnames.
 Wolfe gives several old forms (O.F.) of the name, showing nominative, genitive, and accusative forms, eight in all, along with their modified and modern equivalents.